-COU COURSE OBJECTIVES The st The student will: 1 To understand the basic operation &performance parameters of differential amplifiers.
-2 To understand & learn the measuring techniques of performance parameters of Op-Amp 3 To learn the linear and non-linear applications of operational amplifiers.
+COUI COURSE OBJECTIVES The st The student will: 1 To understand the basic operation &performance parameters of differential amplifiers.
+2 To understand & learn the measuring techniques of performance parameters of Op- Amp 3 To learn the linear and non-linear applications of operational amplifiers.
 4 To understand the analysis & design of different types of active filters using op-amps 5 To learn the internal structure, operation and applications of different analog ICs 6 To Acquire skills required for designing and testing integrated circuits

-COUR COURSE OUTCOMES Upon Cognitive Level CO1 Design circuits using operational amplifiers for various applications.
+COUR COURSE OUTCOMES Upon successful completion of the course, the student will be able to: CO1 Design circuits using operational amplifiers for various applications.
 K3 CO2 Analyze and design amplifiers and active filters using Op-amp.
-K4 CO3 Diagnose and trouble-shoot linear electronic circuits.
-K2 CO4 Understand the gain-bandwidth concept and frequency response of the amplifier configurations.
+CO3 3 Diagnose and trouble-shoot linear electronic circuits.
+CO4 Understand the gain-bandwidth concept and frequency response of the amplifier configurations.
 K2 CO5 Understand thoroughly the operational amplifiers with linear K2 integrated circuits.